Due to coronavirus concerns, closure of Sioux City public buildings extended indefinitely

-SIOUX CITY -- The closure of city-operated building has been extended beyond the initial two-week timeframe to those facilities now being closed indefinitely.
+SIOUX CITY -- The closure of city-operated buildings has been extended beyond the initial two-week timeframe to those facilities now being closed indefinitely.

 The change was announced in a midday Thursday press release.
 City officials on March 16 had announced the building closures to run through March 31, but now it extends indefinitely.